Elevation – how drones will change cities

-Aerial highways will relieve pressure on roads as deliveries and human transportation take to the skies in unmanned electric vehicles (UAVs).
+Aerial highways will relieve pressure on roads as deliveries and human transportation take to the skies in unmanned aerial vehicles (UAVs).

 Architecture will change dramatically as the ground floor entrance is replaced by rooftop landing, parking and recharging zones and deliveries arrive via specially constructed portals on the sides of buildings, or rooftop platforms, built to accommodate drones.

 Leading figures from the worlds of architecture and technology were interviewed exclusively for the movie.